siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/mtapi/mtapi_cpp.cc:mtapi_cpp_initialize}

-Then the node instance can to be fetched:
+Then, the node instance can be fetched:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_cpp.cc:mtapi_cpp_get_node}

 After that, the action function needs to be associated to a job.
-By instancing an `embb::mtap::Action` object, the action function is registered with the job `FIBONACCI_JOB`.
+By instantiating an `embb::mtap::Action` object, the action function is registered with the job `FIBONACCI_JOB`.
 The job is stored in the global variable `embb::mtapi::Job fibonacciJob` so that it can be accessed by the action function later on:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_cpp.cc:mtapi_cpp_register_action}